adaptivestone/framework-documentation/docs/09-testsing.md

       'node_modules/@adaptivestone/framework/dist/tests/globalSetupVitest',
     ],
     setupFiles: [
-      '@adaptivestone/framework/tests/setupVitest', // This is the entry point for testing from the  framework './src/tests/setup.ts', // This is a local config file (see below) ],
+      './src/tests/setup.ts', // this is a config files with directory location '@adaptivestone/framework/tests/setupVitest', // This is the entry point for testing from the  framework './src/tests/setupHook.ts', // This is a local config file (see below) ],
   }
 ```